 Selenium is an essential trace element, vital for both human and livestock nutrition.
 It is a necessary dietary constituent of at least 25 human selenoproteins and enzymes containing selenocysteine.
 Due to its many health benefits selenium is a common additive to animal feeds and nutritional products.
 Additionally, as selenium is a semi-conductor and photoelectrically active it has more advanced applications such as xerography and solar cell assembly.
+More recently, Se Nanoparticles (SNP) have been used as a point-of-care test for the combined detection of anti-SARS-CoV-2 IgM and IgG in human serum and blood.
 Selenium rarely occurs in its elemental state and has typically been observed in its organic (selenomethionine, selenocysteine) or inorganic (selenate, selenide, selenite) forms.

 The development of uniform, monodisperse, nanometre sized selenium particles has gained commercial interest as such nanoparticles often display interesting electrical, optical, magnetic, and chemical properties in comparison to their bulk counterpart materials.
 The application of selenium nanoparticles (SeNPs) is of particular interest as it has been shown to enhance selenium’s biological and photoelectric properties.
 Furthermore, SeNPs are biocompatible and non-toxic, and exhibit low cytotoxicity compared to the counterparts, selenite (SeO32-) and selenate (SeO4–2).

 Fig. B. TEM image of uniform, monodisperse chemically synthesised selenium nanoparticles